 After determining where your brand falls in terms of core values, consider revisiting your target audience and redefining your competitors.
 Identifying how competitors speak to their customers is especially important, as it provides the unique opportunity to carve out additional space in the marketplace.

 So, where should start-ups look to diversity?
 Look in both new and old places.
 Evergreen tactics such as Google Ads, organic search, content marketing, and referral programs continue to drive success for marketers globally and have not felt the impacts as strongly as the social space has.
 They’re stable and have proved their longevity time and time again.
-Though evergreen, it doesn’t mean advertisers cant find something new!
-Google recently launched performance max campaigns and have a large 2022 planned.
+Though evergreen, it doesn’t mean advertisers can’t find something new!
 Pairing trends with channels that have proved successful to marketers in previous years should be a strong consideration.

 Community-led growth is a go-to-market strategy in which companies place value beyond their product or service by providing a platform to deepen consumer and brand interactions, providing educational resources, facilitating Q&A through real-time support and feedback, and building brand loyalty, trust, and advocacy.
 Community-led growth tactics offer an incredible opportunity to start-ups looking to further their product based on the conversation surrounding it.

 Community-led starts with a successful product and continues momentum by building on the power of its enthusiastic consumers.